-- 28. As indicated in the last report three of the four examiners' recommended actions remain outstanding.
-These recommended actions include; - a) incorporating into legislative requirements a special mechanism to enable the freezing/restraint of assets owned or controlled by persons/entities designated by the UN Sanctions Committee in keeping with the UN Security Resolution 1267 of 1999, - b) critically reviewing the freezing/restraint and forfeiture regimes under the ATA and POCA with a view to amending the legislation to provide for a uniform approach, and - c) reviewing the grounds needed to support an application for a freezing order under section 8(1) of the ATA, so as to ensure consistency between local cases and those arising from mutual legal assistance requests. - 29.
-The authorities have advised that they are currently reviewing the provisions relating to the freezing of terrorist funds and assets of persons designated by the UN Al-Qaida Sanctions Committee.
+14. Three of the four examiners' recommended actions remain outstanding.
+These recommended actions include;

+- a) incorporating into legislative requirements a special mechanism to enable the freezing/restraint of assets owned or controlled by persons/entities designated by the UN Sanctions Committee in keeping with the UN Security Resolution 1267 of 1999, - b) critically reviewing the freezing/restraint and forfeiture regimes under the ATA and POCA with a view to amending the legislation to provide for a uniform approach, and - c) reviewing the grounds needed to support an application for a freezing order under section 8(1) of the ATA, so as to ensure consistency between local cases and those arising from mutual legal assistance requests.

+15. The authorities have advised that a Cabinet paper has been prepared for the amendment of the Anti-Terrorism Act to ensure compliance with SR.III.
 Consequently, these recommended actions remain outstanding and this Recommendation is only partially met.